d-morrison/IntroStatActivities/_book/07-inference-2cat.md

 | Truth | $H_0$ true |  good decision  |  Type 1 Error  |
 |       | $H_A$ true |  Type 2 Error   |  good decision |

-A Type 1 Error is rejecting the null hypothesis when $H_0$is actually true.
+A Type 1 Error is rejecting the null hypothesis when $H_0$ is actually true.
 A Type 2 Error is failing to reject the null hypothesis when the alternative is actually true.

 26. Using a significance level of 0.05, what decision do you make in regards to the null hypothesis?